^

 • X-ray of the skull.

-• It is desirable to conduct otoscopy (examination of the internal auditory meatus).
+• It is advisable to perform an otoscopy (examination of the internal auditory canal).

 • Ultrasound of the lymphatic zone in the area of atheroma.